Kyubiya/Pico-Game-Controller/README.md

 # Pico-Game-Controller

 WIP code for a rhythm game controller using a Raspberry Pi Pico.
-Intended for SDVX or IIDX but is capable of handling 11 buttons, 10 LEDs, 1 WS2812B RGB strip, and 2 encoders.
+Intended for SDVX but is capable of handling 9 buttons, 7 LEDs, 1 WS2812B RGB strip, and 2 encoders.

 Demo of this firmware running on Pocket SDVX Pico, purchasable at https://discord.gg/MmuKd73XbY